History of the Haudenosaunee: Formation of the League

-The Iroquois League was established prior to European contact, with the banding together of five of the many Iroquoian peoples who had emerged south of the Great Lakes.
-(Note: The American Heritage encyclopedia relates that the Europeans learned about many of the interior tribes through the names given to them by the coastal tribes whom they first encountered.
-As the tribes were competitors and often enemies, the coastal peoples referred to the other tribes in terms that reflected their relations.
-The coastal tribes were among the large family of Algonquian language speakers, such as the Eastern Amerindians of Canada (M'ik Maq and others), and the Lenape of the mid-Atlantic and Powhatan Confederacy of Virginia.
+The Haudenosaunee League was established prior to European contact, with the banding together of five of the many Iroquoian peoples who had emerged south of the Great Lakes.
+(Note: The American Heritage encyclopedia relates that Europeans learned about many interior tribes through the names given them by the Algonquian-speaking coastal tribes they encountered first, who referred to enemies in terms reflecting their competitive relationship.
 The editors add, that Iroquois was a polite name from such people, and its meaning is 'from the south', people of the south, or such similar name.)
 Many archaeologists and anthropologists believe that the League was formed about 1450, though arguments have been made for an earlier date.
 One theory argues that the League formed shortly after a solar eclipse on August 31, 1142, an event thought to be expressed in oral tradition about the League's origins.
-Some sources link an early origin of the Iroquois confederacy to the adoption of corn as a staple crop.
+Some sources link an early origin of the Haudenosaunee confederacy to the adoption of corn as a staple crop.

 Archaeologist Dean Snow argues that the archaeological evidence does not support a date earlier than 1450.
 He has said that recent claims for a much earlier date "may be for contemporary political purposes".
 Other scholars note that anthropological researchers consulted only male informants, thus losing the half of the historical story told in the distinct oral traditions of women.
 For this reason, origin tales tend to emphasize the two men Deganawidah and Hiawatha, while the woman Jigonsaseh, who plays a prominent role in the female tradition, remains largely unknown.